Temple University School of Law, JD

 Mr. Fontana has also conducted lectures at Temple University School of Law, Georgetown University School of Law, Southern Methodist University School of Law, the Judge Advocate General’s School at the University of Virginia, George Mason University, the American Bar Association, National Institute of Federal Procurement, National Contract Management Association, Professional Services Council, Northern Virginia Technology Council, Association for Corporate Growth and American Conference Institute, in addition to other industry associations.

 Activities and Affiliations

-Mr. Fontana also has testified before Congress to include the U.S. House of Representatives Small Business Committee on issues related to federal procurement matters.
+Mr. Fontana also testified before Congress to include the U.S. House of Representatives Small Business Committee on issues related to the federal government procurement process.